cpe-unr/group-project-pt13/README.md

 Challenges:
 During this programming assignment, we struggled with writing things to a new file.
 The audio processing portion was also pretty difficult for us.
 We had to do a lot of research but in the end, we put things together.
-It was a difficult assignment, but we struggled as a team and we did our best.
+It was a difficult assignment, but we struggled as a team and we tried our best ok.
 Thank you for a great semester!